 Group B Strep infection in babies

-Around two thirds of GBS infections are early-onset and occur within the first 6 days of a baby’s life.
-Most infections are visible at birth or within the first 12 hours so usually picked up by the maternity team.
-Early onset usually presents as some or all of the following signs:
+Around two thirds of GBS, Strep B, Beta Strep infections are early-onset and occur within the first 6 days of a baby’s life.
+Most infections are visible at birth or within the first 12 hours so are usually picked up by the maternity team.
+Early-onset infection usually presents as some or all of the following signs:

 - very sleepy and/or unresponsive

 - not feeding well or not keeping milk down